4 Searching the Literature

 Step 9: Meta-Analysis

+With multiple trials measuring similar outcomes, meta-analysis was appropriate.
 The review used GRADE to rate evidence quality, transparently communicating confidence in each finding.

 Step 10: Writing the Summary